-Arvinas is developing an androgen receptor (AR) degrader, which employs our proprietary protein degradation technology PROTACTM (Proteolysis-Targeting Chimera) to potently and specifically degrade AR and AR mutations, which play a role in the development of prostate cancer.
+Arvinas is developing an androgen receptor (AR) degrader that employs our proprietary PROTAC® (Proteolysis-Targeting Chimera) protein degradation technology to potently and specifically degrade AR and AR mutations, which play a role in the development of prostate cancer.
 The ability to regulate androgen receptor signaling is an important factor in controlling disease progression and could potentially change the treatment paradigm for prostate cancer.

-Enzalutamide (Xtandi®) & abirateron (Zytiga®), the standard of care treatments for metastatic castration-resistant prostate cancer (mCRPC), have shown limited efficacy due to increased levels of androgen production, increased AR expression and/or specific AR mutations.
+Enzalutamide (Xtandi®) and abiraterone (Zytiga®), the standard of care treatments for metastatic castration-resistant prostate cancer (mCRPC), are reduced in efficacy by resistance mechanisms including increased levels of androgen production, increased AR gene and enhancer expression, and/or specific AR point mutations.

-To overcome these challenges and improve upon current treatment options, our novel AR PROTAC degrader works by hijacking the E3 ubiquitin ligase to efficiently target AR.
-It is in development for the treatment of men with mCRPC who have progressed on abiraterone and/or enzalutamide and is designed to result in elimination—not simply inhibition—of the AR protein from cancer cells.
-In contrast to traditional target inhibition, which is a competitive process, degradation is progressive and therefore less susceptible to increases in endogenous ligand, target expression, or mutations in the target protein, enabling ARV-110 to overcome known mechanisms of resistance to current standards of care.
+To overcome these challenges and improve upon current treatment options, our lead AR PROTAC protein degrader, ARV-110, works by harnessing the ubiquitin-proteasome system (UPS) to efficiently degrade AR.
+It is in development for the treatment of men with mCRPC who have progressed on abiraterone and/or enzalutamide and is designed to result in the destruction—not simply inhibition—of the AR protein from cancer cells.
+In contrast to traditional target inhibition, which is a competitive- and occupancy-driven process, degradation is iterative and therefore less susceptible to increases in target expression and mutations in the target protein, enabling ARV-110 to overcome known mechanisms of resistance to current standards of care.